chrislo27/RhythmHeavenRemixEditor/docs/Launch-arguments.md

 # Launch arguments

-Below is a list of possible launch arguments for RHRE3.<br>
+Below is a list of possible launch arguments for RHRE.<br>
-They are put after `java -jar RHRE3.jar`.
+They are put after `java -jar RHRE.jar`.

-Example: `java -jar RHRE3.jar --verify-registry`
+Example (if you wanted to enable SFXDB verification): `java -jar RHRE.jar --verify-sfxdb`

 | Name | Since | Description |
 |------|:-------------:|-------------|